Snaacky/thewiki/docs/guides/docker.md

 Once you've done that run `docker compose up -d` once more and you're all ready to go.

-Note that if you use qBittorrent and it's web UI you can optionally bind all connections to the Wireguard network inteface.
+Note that if you use qBittorrent and its web UI you can optionally bind all connections to the Wireguard network inteface.
 This can be done by going to settings and navigating to the advanced tab all the way on the right.
 You should immediately see the options to bind your connections to a network interface, and to optionally bind your connections to the VPN IP.
+If using Gluetun, this should show up as `tun0`.

 ## Adding your clients to Sonarr and Radarr